vidify/vidify.org-source/content/en/blog/rust-parameters.md

 instead of the more intuitive `endpoint(mandatory)` or `endpoint(mandatory, val1, val2)`.
-Other languages like Python have named arguments, which make optional parameters natural and easier to read: `endpoint(mandatory, opt1=val1, opt2=val2)`, also allowing them to be written in any order.
+Other languages like Python have named arguments, which make optional parameters natural and easier to read: `endpoint(mandatory, opt1=val1, opt2=val2)`, while also allowing them to be written in any order.

 Even without official support, there are are lots of different ways to approach them in Rust, which is what this blog post tries to analyze.
-My goal is not to show which one is the "best" option, but to exhastively showcase the different ways they can be approached, and the ups and downs of each of them.
+My goal is not to show which one is the "best" option, but to exhaustively showcase the different ways they can be approached, and the ups and downs of each of them.

 ## Introducing an example